Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

    ```
    <img width="378" alt="SQ a" src="https://github.com/user-attachments/assets/af086735-1954-4276-bd38-8c27f10d833f" />

+### Explanation

+🔹 Purpose of the Query:

+This query is to identify the top-performing product category in terms of total sales.
+This helps uncover where the business generates the most revenue.

+🔹 Breakdown of the Quer:

+Grouped sales data by Product Category

+Summed the Sales for each category

+Ordered the results in descending order of total sales

+🔹 Insight Derived:

+The output helps us understand the product category with the highest total sales, shows which area drives the most revenue.

+This is valuable for sales strategy, inventory planning, and marketing focus.

+🔹 Relevance to the Dataset and Project:

+This query is highly relevant because it utilizes key fields in the dataset—Product Category and Sales—to reveal which category generates the most revenue.

+Within the context of the project (analyzing business performance using the KMS Superstore dataset), identifying the top-selling product category helps:

+Evaluate sales concentration

+Understand customer purchasing behavior

+Support strategic decisions on inventory, promotions, and supply chain focus

+It aligns with the overall project goal of using data to drive informed, actionable insights in business operations.

+🔹 Potential Next Steps:

+Deep dive into sub-categories under that top category to find specific bestsellers.

+Analyze customer segments buying from this category.

+Consider promotional campaigns or stock prioritization for this high-performing category.

+Investigate whether this is a seasonal trend or consistent over time.

+---
 2. What are the Top 3 and Bottom 3 regions in terms of sales?

    - Top 3 regions